Transitive Lie algebroids and \textbf{Q}-manifolds: Introduction

 Before presenting our results in more detail, let us note that the integrability problems for some classes of Lie algebroids were previously solved in the framework of wider notions of differentiability, such as the ones provided by diffeological spaces or even Fr\"olicher spaces, cf. e.g., \cite{Ig95}, \cite{An23}, \cite{Vi23}.
 In order to illustrate the gaps between the various notions of differentiable spaces that we have mentioned so far, namely

 we briefly recall some basic examples: \begin{enumerate}[$1^\circ$] \item If $\Lambda$ is a countable subgroup of the additive group $\RR$, then $\RR/\Lambda$ is always a \Q-manifold, but it is a smooth manifold if and only if $\Lambda$ is discrete in~$\RR$. \item If $\Lambda\subseteq\RR$ is dense, then $\RR/\Lambda$ is a 1-dimensional \Q-manifold, but it is a trivial Fr\"olicher space, i.e., it has the same Fr\"olicher structure as a singleton $\{*\}$. \item There is an equivalence relation on $\RR^2$ whose corresponding quotient space $\RR^2/\sim$ is a Fr\"olicher space which is not a \Q-manifold, cf. \cite{Pr79}. \item More generally, the leaf space of any regular foliation without holonomy is a Fr\"olicher space but, in general, not a \Q-manifold, even on Banach manifolds, cf. \cite[Prop.
-3.13]{BP22}. \end{enumerate}
+3.13]{BP22}. \end{enumerate} A detailed discussion of the relations between the above notions of differentiable spaces is beyond the scope of the present paper, especially since several recent accounts are available., e.g., \cite{BtKaWa25}, \cite{GMW24}, and \cite[App.
+A]{BP22}.